 Bluefield is the southern anchor of the 187-mile Coal Heritage Trail which winds its way past company stores, miners' houses, railroad yards, coal tipples and 500 small company towns on its way north to Beckley; phone (304) 465-3720 or (855) 982-2625.
 Follow US 52 northwest to SR 16, which meanders north and east to Beckley; mile markers along the way indicate points of interest.

 Baseball comes to Bluefield in mid-June when the minor league Bluefield Blue Jays, part of the Appalachian League, play ball at Bowen Field in City Park; phone (304) 324-1326.

-ShoppingMercer Mall, 261 Mercer Mall Rd. at US 460 and SR 25, has more than 70 stores, including Belk, JCPenney and Sears.
+ShoppingMercer Mall, 261 Mercer Mall Rd. at US 460 and SR 25, has more than 40 services and stores, including Belk and JCPenney.
 There are a number of antiques shops and art galleries on Bluefield Avenue and Mercer Street.

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.